specklesystems/speckle-docs/user/grasshopper.md

 #### Inputs

-- _Stream_: Supports any generated stream from within the `Stream` component category, but also _stream urls_ in text format.
+- _Project_: Supports any generated project from within the `Project` component category, but also _project urls_ in text format.

 #### Outputs

-- _Data_: The data that was received from the stream.
+- _Data_: The data that was received from the project.

 ### Create Speckle Object